 If you spot the signs of psychological abuse at a nursing home, it’s important to act quickly.
 There’s no telling how long the abuse has been underway or how long it may continue.
 You should remove the resident from the abusive situation immediately and seek medical attention for them, if necessary.
 Contact Adult Protective Services or the facility’s ombudsman to notify them of the abuse so they can take immediate corrective action.

 There is no excuse for abuse at a facility designed to attend to the needs of our most vulnerable populations.
-If you or someone you love is the victim of abuse at a care facility, you deserve compensation.
+If you or someone you love is the victim of abuse at a care facility, you deserve justice and compensation.

 Contact a Nursing Home Abuse Lawyer About Your Case

 Contact a lawyer who specializes in nursing home abuse cases from the Chris Hudson Law Group today to set up a free, no-obligation legal consultation.
 Call (706) 690-4613 or fill in our contact form and someone from our office will call you back.
 We can help guide you through the legal pitfalls associated with nursing home abuse claims.
 We are dedicated to helping get your family the justice your loved one deserves.